 The person claiming to have been treated less favourably need not have the disability him- or herself.
 The less favourable treatment may be because of someone else’s disability.

-Direct discrimination can include a mother being treated less favourably because her son is disabled.
+Direct discrimination can include, for example, a mother being treated less favourably because her son is disabled.

-Direct discrimination could also include a non-disabled person treated less favourably because she helped to set up an informal staff network for disabled workers.
+Direct discrimination might also include a non-disabled person treated less favourably because she helped to set up an informal staff network for disabled workers.

 For more, see Discrimination by association.